sumcoinlabs/sumcoinj.org/using-from-other-languages.md

 [https://github.com/mikehearn/cppjvm/blob/master/java/cppjvm/morkfile](https://github.com/mikehearn/cppjvm/blob/master/java/cppjvm/morkfile)

-Because `WalletAppKit` is there and you can reach most of the bitcoinj API via this class, most of the API has wrappers generated.
+Because `WalletAppKit` is there and you can reach most of the sumcoinj API via this class, most of the API has wrappers generated.
 If you're missing a piece, you can add the class you want to that list, delete the "gen" directory and rerun make.

 Callback interfaces (`WalletListener`, `PeerEventListener` etc) have to be bound manually and that isn't complete.
-If you want to use bitcoinj from C++, you'll need to finish off the thunks.
+If you want to use sumcoinj from C++, you'll need to finish off the thunks.
 Fortunately it's easy and there aren't many of them:

 [https://github.com/mikehearn/cppjvm/blob/master/mytest/native-listeners.h](https://github.com/mikehearn/cppjvm/blob/master/mytest/native-listeners.h)

 [https://github.com/mikehearn/cppjvm/blob/master/mytest/native-listeners.cpp](https://github.com/mikehearn/cppjvm/blob/master/mytest/native-listeners.cpp)

-We are also exploring complete automated conversion of the bitcoinj sources into C++, so it could be used without any JVM at all.
+We are also exploring complete automated conversion of the sumcoinj sources into C++, so it could be used without any JVM at all.
 However this work is at an earlier, less usable stage.

 ## Objective-C

-The Hive team maintain a library called [BitcoinKit](https://github.com/hivewallet/BitcoinKit), which is designed for building wallet apps on MacOS X. It does not expose the raw bitcoinj API, rather providing its own Objective-C API on top and using JNI under the covers.
+The Hive team maintain a library called [SumcoinKit](https://github.com/hivewallet/SumcoinKit), which is designed for building wallet apps on MacOS X. It does not expose the raw sumcoinj API, rather providing its own Objective-C API on top and using JNI under the covers.

 RoboVM can be used to compile Java down to ARM binary code that runs on iPhones, and it has bindings for all iOS frameworks.
-If you want to write an iPhone app with bitcoinj, this would be a good way to do it.
+If you want to write an iPhone app with sumcoinj, this would be a good way to do it.

-Alternatively, [BreadWallet]() is an iOS SPV wallet that isn't based on bitcoinj.
+Alternatively, [BreadWallet]() is an iOS SPV wallet that isn't based on sumcoinj.
 The code is not written to be a library but you could potentially extract the core code and use it for other purposes.

 ## Lisp

 The block explorer at biteasy.com is written in Clojure, a dialect of Lisp that runs on the JVM.
-It uses bitcoinj directly.
+It uses sumcoinj directly.

 </div>